-Lawyer, Dunedin City councillor, wife, mother and business owner, Kate Wilson has been on the Otago Central Rail Trail Charitable Trust since 2006, and took over from Daphne Hull as Chairperson in 2012.
+Lawyer, Dunedin City councillor, wife and mother, Kate Wilson has been on the Otago Central Rail Trail Charitable Trust since 2004, and took over from Daphne Hull as Chairperson in 2012.
 Dunedin born and bred, Kate in 1992 married and moved on to her husband's farm near Middlemarch where she quickly became involved with numerous organisations.
 Kate was a key instigator and promoter of the now world famous Middlemarch Singles Dance.
 She was also involved in the restoration of the Middlemarch Station precinct, the most complete of any in New Zealand.

 Born and bred in the Maniototo where his family had farmed for four generations, Sam became a member of Otago Central Rail Trail Charitable Trust in 2008.
 Initially he followed the family path into farming, but in more recent years Sam was manager and the driving force behind the successful upgrade and marketing of the Royal Albatross Centre at Tairoa Head on the Otago Peninsula.
 Sam's business acumen is further illustrated through his involvement with the City College student halls of accommodation in Dunedin.
 He chaired the City College Board for its first decade from construction through to completion.

 Returning from Dunedin to the Maniototo, Sam has since been involved with the International Curling Rink at Naseby.
 With his wife Wendy, he has also set up a gift shop in Naseby and a four-wheel drive tours business.

 Brought up and farmed just south of Oturehua all his life until 2012.
 Now living next to Hayes Engineering Works at Oturehua.
 Received Community Service award in 2011 Elder in Maniototo Presbyterian Parish, Chairman of Hawkdun Idaburn Irrigation Company.